vanshika2217/Hacktoberfest-2021-contribute/README.md

 - Login using GitHub [@Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 - Create 4 valid pull requests (PRs) between 1st - 31st October.

+## Rules and Regulations
+- It would be at the discretion of the **MAINTAINERS** of this repository to merge the PRs of the contributers.
+After generating a PR, the contributor has to wait for **at least 1 hour** before it gets merged.
+- Try to stick to the issues mentioned.
+Any code other than the issues mentioned would not be accepted.
+- Once a contributor has generated a PR, he/she must wait until the Maintainers merge it.
+They should also look out for any comments/suggestions from the Maintainers while merging.
+- Programmes written in `Java, C, C++ and Python` are only accepted as solutions for the issues mentioned other than the issue regarding `README.md` files.
+- For committing solutions, there are folders for each programming languages namely `Java, C, Cpp and Python`.
+Everyone should be careful that they commit the solutions in the concerned folder of their code, otherwise it would not be accepted.
+- PRs on `README.md` have least scope to get accepted.
+So everyone must try to solve the programming related issues to get it merged.
+- Useless and unecessary PRs would be discarded even after merged at first. **No spams accepted.**

 ## Must Do:
 Here are few steps that everyone needs to follow before contributing to this repository:
 * Add your details to the `CONTRIBUTING.md` file as others have mentioned before.